Proof of Integrity

 We publicly introduced the concept of Proof of Integrity along with our first release of PSA Graded Pokémon cards as Connected Collectibles.
 In short, a Proof of Integrity acts like a tamper-proof seal and establishes that every Courtyard NFT is provably linked to a unique matching physical item stored in our vaults.
 If someone tries to alter the NFT's fingerprint (i.e. its identity), the Proof of Integrity will show that the token is corrupted.

 Every item that is stored at Courtyard is identified by an accurate, human readable description and a unique ID.
-While the description allows anyone to quickly identify the item visually, the unique ID brings further differentiation when we store multiple copies of the same item (ex: a few pairs of collectible sneakers of the same model, colorway and size).
+While the description allows anyone to quickly identify the item visually, the unique ID brings further differentiation when we store multiple copies of the same item.
+Some items, like graded caards, already have a unique ID imprinted on them.
+WHen an item does not already have a unique identifier, we create one for it and include it on the IRL picture of the item that is associated with the NFT.
 The accurate description of the asset and the unique ID are used together to form the fingerprint of the asset, which is both unique and human readable at the same time:

 Before storing an asset, we always take a picture of it and make sure that the unique ID that differentiates it from other similar items is shown in the picture, and we include a link to that picture in the metadata of the NFT, along with the 3D rendering: